Boom Chicago: History

-1993: Andrew Moskos, Pep Rosenfeld and Ken Schaefle open Boom Chicago at the Iboya, Korte Leidsedwarsstraat 41, 85 seats.
+1993: Andrew Moskos, Pep Rosenfeld and Ken Schaefle open Boom Chicago, naming it after their hometown.
+The first venue is at the Iboya, Korte Leidsedwarsstraat 41, with 85 seats.
 Saskia Maas joins the company.

-1994: Moves to Studio 100 (later the Sugar Factory, now Lovlee) on Lijnbaansgracht 238, 180 seats.
+1994: The group moves to the 180-seat Studio 100 (later the Sugar Factory, now called Lovelee) on Lijnbaansgracht 238.

-1997: Moves into the 270 seat Leidseplein Theater, the theater where Dutch legends Wim Kan, Wim Sonneveld and Toon Hermans began in the 1930s.
-Boom Chicago renovates the theater, adds a kitchen, bar, and rock show sound and lighting.
+1998: The group moves into the 270-seat Leidseplein Theater.
+Boom Chicago renovates the theater, adding a kitchen, bar, and rock show sound and lighting.
+Ken Schaefle leaves the group and Saskia Maas becomes CEO.

-2000: Hires first video director, Jamie Wright, and introduces multimedia to the shows.
-Cameras are fitted in the theater (and the Leidseplein outside).
-Soon green screen studios and live internet, make Boom Chicago an early pioneer with technology in a comedy show.
+2000: Boom Chicago hires their first video director, Jamie Wright, and introduces multimedia to the shows.
+Cameras are fitted in the theater (and the Leidseplein outside) and green screen studios and live internet were introduced.

 2002: Comedy Swap with The Second City in Chicago.
-The mainstage casts of The Second City and Boom Chicago perform on each other's stages in each other's cities.
+The main stage casts of The Second City and Boom Chicago perform on each other's stages in each other's cities.
 This was the first (and only) time a visiting comedy group plays on Second City's mainstage.
-All shows in both cities sell out.
-Key meets Peele here.
+Keegan-Michael Key and Jordan Peele famously meet and would become Key and Peele.

-2004: Boom Chicago Video Productions launches after the worldwide success of the Florida Voting Machine Video, where an American citizen tries to vote for Kerry, but the rigged machine only allows him to vote for George Bush.
+2004: Boom Chicago Video Productions launches.
+Boom Chicago release the Florida Voting Machine Video, where an American citizen tries to vote for Kerry, but the rigged machine only allows him to vote for George Bush.

-2006: Me, MySpace and iPod opens to best reviews to date.
-Merijn Henfling, Het Parool: "Genius...
-We are once again grateful that [Boom Chicago] decided to make Amsterdam their home."
-Peter de Bie and Francisco van Jole, TROS radio: "People are saying this is the best Boom Chicago show ever, and we would agree."
-Henk van Gelder, NRC Handelsblad: "Sharp and interactive.
-They have created an entirely new form of theater; call it digital comedy."

-First internet and mobile shows Full Frontal News (Greg Shapiro and Becky Nelson) and Slacker Fantasy Football (Michael Orton-Toliver, Brian Jack, Matt Chapman).
-The Unlikely Fan (Brendan Hunt, Matt Chapman), a daily World Cup video series was featured on MSN.
+2006: The show Me, MySpace and iPod opens.
+In addition, Boom Chicago releases their first internet and mobile shows Full Frontal News (Greg Shapiro and Becky Nelson) and Slacker Fantasy Football (Michael Orton-Toliver, Brian Jack, Matt Chapman).
+The Unlikely Fan (Brendan Hunt, Matt Chapman), a daily video series about the FIFA World Cup, is featured on MSN.